SnootyMonkey/coming-soon/README.md

 * [LaunchGator](http://launch.deskgator.com/)
 * [Mailchimp](http://mailchimp.com) - you probably think of them as the email list back end only, but they can serve up the email capture page too

-Why you should use coming-soon
+Why you SHOULD use coming-soon
 ------------------------------

-It's very simple and very free.
-Edit the config file and deploy it to Heroku for free.
-Then get on with building your app.
+It's very simple and it's very free.
+Just edit the config file, deploy it to Heroku for free, then get on with building your app.
 It's even faster than using many of the software as a service options.

-As an example, both the above landing page and the following landing pages were configured using just the configuration file with no custom HTML, CSS or coding.
+As an example, the above landing page and the following landing pages were configured using just the configuration file with no custom HTML, CSS or coding.

 [![Falklandsophile Example](http://coming-soon-resources.s3.amazonaws.com/coming-soon-example2-small.png)](http://coming-soon-resources.s3.amazonaws.com/coming-soon-example2-full.png)